The most probable reason why your dog is throwing up in the morning is a symptom of something called bilious vomiting syndrome.

 For many owners, the sight and sound of a dog being sick is a natural cause for concern.
 It happens rarely and when it does, we worry that something serious could be going on.
-However, there are some dogs who seem to go through their entire lives periodically being sick, particularly in the morning time or early hours who are otherwise in perfect health.
+However, there are some dogs who seem to go through their entire lives periodically being sick, particularly in the morning time or early hours, who are otherwise in perfect health.
 What's going on?
 Why are some dogs vomiting in the mornings?

 Bilious vomiting syndrome tends to manifest on an empty stomach rather than a full one.
 Do you have a dog that does this?
 Have you noticed they're rarely, if ever, sick following a meal or through the day?
 The vomiting comes in the morning.

 Quite often it's larger breed dogs who suffer from bilious vomiting syndrome.

-Why Does My Dog Vomit in the Morning Specifically?
+Why Does My Dog Vomit In The Morning Specifically?

 As mentioned, as your dog's stomach is at its most empty in the morning time, this is when fluid, bile and mucus has built up which tends to mean the vomit itself is a kind of frothy, brown/orange colour rather than an obvious expulsion of food that they've eaten.
 Despite the early morning sickness, dogs who exhibit bilious vomiting syndrome don't tend to have related issues such as obvious weight loss, diarrhoea or lack of appetite.

 So Why Do They Do Dogs Throw Up In The Morning?

 In short, the veterinary profession doesn't know the precise answer to this.
 It is most likely to do with the way that particular dog's gastrointestinal tract works in processing stomach fluids.
 Some dogs do it throughout their lives intermittently and others do it almost on a daily basis.

 Obviously you don't want to be giving the dog heavy food or too much food as this could have the reverse effect and mean the dog needs to go to the toilet in the night or very early in the morning.